 Cataracts can often be detected by only a superficial inspection of the eye, and appear as discoloration over the iris or pupil.
 The larger the cataract, the more apparent it is.
 Cataracts tend to cause a blurring of vision, but can also impair ability to see colors as the cataract overlays the lens like a filter on a camera.
 While not painful, cataracts can progress to near total blindness, hindering a senior’s ability to live independently.
 For mild cataracts, medicated eye drops are frequently used, but when a cataract begins to cause problems with day to day living, surgery to remove the cataract is often recommended.

-Vision loss is common reason that for families to contact us about local care options.
-Our Senior Living Advisors have extensive experience helping families of elders with vision loss find the right care.
+Vision loss is a common reason for families to contact us about local care options.
+Our Senior Living Advisors have extensive experience helping families of elders find the right care.
 Contact us for more information.

 Incoming search terms:

 - causes of blindness in adults

 - common eye problems in the elderly